Where Sports Betting is Legal Now

 Iowa

-Home to a dozen plus online sportsbooks, Iowa has some of the cheapest licensing fees in the land — $45,000 for the first year and a $10,000 every year after that. bet365 in Iowa will be the latest entrant into the state, as the global giant looks to make its mark in the U.S.
+Home to more than a dozen online sportsbooks, Iowa has some of the cheapest licensing fees in the land. $45,000 for the first year and $10,000 every year after that. bet365 in Iowa is the latest entrant into the state, as the global giant looks to continue to make its mark in the U.S.

-Though Iowa has a smaller in population and has no professional sports teams, it's one of the more lucrative per capita markets in the country and benefits from sharing boarders with multiple states yet to legalize.
+Though Iowa is smaller in population and has no professional sports teams, it's one of the more competitive per capita markets in the country and benefits from sharing borders with multiple states yet to legalize.

 Kansas